superlinuxero/SONiDOS/README.md

-# SONiDOS Spotify On Newest i386 DistrOS
+# SONiDOS: Spotify On Newest i386 DistrOS

 A script to install Spotify 32 bits in modern i386 distros.